facebookresearch/nevergrad/docs/opencompetition2020.md

 Make sure to select the Open Optimization Competition 2020 as track when you submit your paper.

 ## Dates
-**Submission deadline is June 1, 2020, AoE**
+**Submission deadline is Sept.
+1, 2020, AoE**
-All pull requests active between December 1st 2019 and June 1st, 2020 are eligible.
+All pull requests active between December 1st 2019 and Sept 30, 2020 are eligible.

 ## Awards:
 Up to 12 000 euros of awards, to be used for traveling to PPSN or GECCO 2020 or 2021, distributed over several winners.